 Personal training qualifications

-One major draw to becoming a PT is not being required to have a university or college degree.
+For many fitness professionals, one major draw to becoming a PT is not being required to have a university or college degree.
 However, that does not mean that you do not need an education.
 First and foremost the minimum education required to become a PT is a high school diploma or GED.
 You will need to have one of the two in order to proceed.

 Fitness certifications and accreditations